ramit21/k8s-demo/README.md

 # Kustomize-argocd
-Deploy springboot app using Kustomize and ArgoCD.
+Deploy springboot app on a k8s cluster.

-In this project, we setup Kubernetes deployment for an application using Kustomize and ArgoCd,
+In this project, we setup Kubernetes deployment for a spring boot application.

+Additionally, we also demo Kustomize and Argocd setup.

+Project for spring boot app being referred: https://github.com/ramit21/docker-demo.

 ## Project setup
 1. Check the docker-demo project, where the application's docker image is built and uploaded to dockerhub.